cite-architecture/cite-services-spec/README.md

 - can therefore be composed to create larger structures

+## Basic architecture

+0. Requests and replies are exchanged using HTTP.
+1. Requests are formatted as URLs with no request parameters, structured as documented in this specification.
+2. Replies are structured in a dynamically specified format chosen from a set of defined options, or in a defined *default* format.

+> Suggested formats to support: json, line-oriented delimited text.
+> Suggested default: json.

 ## Initial specifications

 We are working first on a `texts` microservice.
 See draft notes [here](texts-specification.md)